Notre Dame football has a new plan to avoid future game-losing scenarios after Ohio State

 Follow Notre Dame football writer Mike Berardino on social media @MikeBerardino.

-This article originally appeared on South Bend Tribune: Notre Dame football coach Marcus Freeman discusses Ohio State loss
+This article originally appeared on South Bend Tribune: Notre Dame has new plan to avoid 10 men on field after Ohio State loss